advancedAgritek-BB/coinTrader2.0/README.md

 raising this value, try lowering `max_concurrent_ohlcv` or `ohlcv_batch_size` to reduce pressure on the exchange API.
 Trade execution helpers now poll for order status or transaction confirmation for up to `poll_timeout` seconds (default 60) and gracefully handle partial fills.
+Orders now compute slippage using the specified `liquidity_depth`.
+When the calculated slippage exceeds `max_slippage_pct` the bot automatically switches to TWAP execution, dividing the trade into slices so each consumes at most `max_liquidity_usage` of the visible depth.
 The updater automatically determines how many candles are missing from the cache, so even when `limit` is large it only requests the data required to fill the gap, avoiding needless delays.